Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

+At least four of the motifs found are of biological interest: Motif 12 corresponds to eight long sub-regions (about $100$ kb) with extremely high substitution rates -- an elevation of $10\%$ to $20\%$ relative to the mean level across all hot regions, which is already elevated in comparison to the genome at large.
+Motif 4 and Motif 8 also present very high substitution rates, and opposite patterns.
+In Motif 4, rates are about $10\%$ above the overall hot regions mean for the initial ${\sim}20$ kb's, and then decrease.
+In Motif 8 rates increase and then stabilize at about $10\%$ above the mean for ${\sim}20$ kb's.
+The two motifs have similar variability and are both very frequent ($37$ and $47$ occurrences, respectively).
+Finally, Motif 13 corresponds to six long sub-regions with a substitution rate $20{\text -}30\%$ below the mean.
+These portions of the hot regions are in fact not hot; substitutions rates are similar to those of the rest of the genome.
 To investigate the genomic landscape of the motifs found, we consider a set of $35$ genomic features -- measured in each of the 1-kb windows constituting the hot regions.
 These features represent biological contexts that have an interplay with mutagenesis, such as DNA conformation, DNA sequence, replication, recombination, chromatin openness and modifications (see Supplementary Material).
 We then compare, independently for each genomic feature and each motif, the mean of the measurements in motif occurrences with the mean across all hot regions.
 In particular, we perform a simulation-based two-sided test for mean difference, where the empirical null distribution is obtained from $1000$ datasets generated by randomly relocating motif occurrences within the set of curves.
 Fig.~\ref{fig:substitution_results}\subref{subfig:substitution_results_landscape} shows the results of this analysis.
 We observe that each motif has a characteristic genomic landscape, which helps in its biological interpretation.
 For example, occurrences of Motif 13 are enriched in exons and conserved elements compared to hot regions in general -- their lowered substitution rates may indeed correlate with such enrichments.